Your Rights to Birth Control in Washington State

 The pharmacy does not have it in stock and cannot get it quickly.
 If so, they must order it for you or refer you to a place where you can get it in time.

+Pharmacy: If a pharmacy refuses to fill your prescription, you can file a complaint with the Washington State Department of Health.
+Under 18?
 Pharmacies that sell over-the-counter birth control must sell it to you, even if you are under 18.
-They cannot make you show ID, because there is no age restriction.
+They cannot make you show ID.
+There is no age restriction.
 If a pharmacy refuses to sell you over-the-counter birth control, you can file a complaint with the Washington State Department of Health.

 Does Anyone Have the Right to Know about My Birth Control?

-- Tell your health care provider that you want to keep the details about your health care private.
+- Tell your health care provider to keep the details about your health care private.

 - Send a written letter or email to your insurance company stating: